-Suffice it to say that reading The Lord of the Rings, in particular, converted me into a diehard Tolkien fan; I have since purchased and read other books by him, as well as a number of books about him, as well as books about C.S.
+Suffice it to say that reading The Lord of the Rings, in particular, converted me into a diehard Tolkien fan; I have since purchased and read other books by him, as well as a number of books about him, along with books about C.S.
 Lewis.
-(I have read The Hobbit, or There and Back Again; The Annotated Hobbit; The Lord of the Rings; The Silmarillion; Unfinished Tales: The Lost Lore of Middle-earth; The Children of Hurin; Beren and Luthien; The Fall of Gondolin; the following books from The Histories of Middle-earth: The Book of Lost Tales, Parts 1 and 2, The Lays of Beleriand, The Shaping of Middle-earth, The Lost Road and Other Writings, The Return of the Shadow, The Treason of Isengard, Sauron Defeated, and Morgoth's Ring; Bilbo's Last Song; The Tolkien Reader; Smith of Wootton Major; Roverandom: The Atlas of Middle-Earth; The Inklings: C.S.
+(I have read The Hobbit, or There and Back Again; The Annotated Hobbit; The Lord of the Rings; The Silmarillion; Unfinished Tales: The Lost Lore of Middle-earth; The Children of Hurin; Beren and Luthien; The Fall of Gondolin; the entire The Histories of Middle-earth series: The Book of Lost Tales, Parts 1 and 2, The Lays of Beleriand, The Shaping of Middle-earth, The Lost Road and Other Writings, The Return of the Shadow, The Treason of Isengard, The War of the Ring, Sauron Defeated, Morgoth's Ring, The War of the Jewels, and The Peoples of Middle-Earth; Bilbo's Last Song; The Tolkien Reader; Smith of Wootton Major; Roverandom; Tales from the Perilous Realm; The Atlas of Middle-Earth; The Inklings: C.S.
 Lewis, J.R.R.
 Tolkien, Charles Williams, and Their Friends; J.R.R.
-Tolkien: a Biography; and The Letters of J.R.R.
-Tolkien, as well as some informational and devotional books about Tolkien's Middle-earth.)
+Tolkien: a Biography; The Letters of J.R.R.
+Tolkien; and Letters from Father Christmas, as well as some informational and devotional books about Tolkien's Middle-earth.)
 In addition, I've purchased and watched all of the movies based on The Hobbit and The Lord of the Rings, both the animated versions and the epic live-action versions produced and directed by Jackson, his theater editions and extended editions (as well as the animated and live-action movies of The Chronicles of Narnia series).
 And I have also since started writing my own Tolkien fanfiction based on The Lord of the Rings.